 Due to COVID and the delay in schools and government allowing teams to meet in person, we will be following a remote event Qualifier Tournament (QT).
 [In ‘normal’ years, we follow in-person League Play events.]
 To read more about remote play, refer to the FIRST Website here.
 We are a closed region – only teams registered with SoCal/Greater LA may participate in our region.

 At the remote Qualifier Tournament, teams will compete on robot performance (from their homes remotely) and be interviewed by judges (remotely through a ‘zoom-like’ tool).
 Alliance selection and playoffs cannot occur in remote play.
 Each team’s performance will be based on their additive 6 scores.
 Judges will assess teams for each award and announce the performance-based and judge-based award winners and runners ups in an online Awards Ceremony the day of the QT.
 Please note – this is subject to change depending on what the COVID situation looks like in February.
 Each QT will advance a specific number of teams to the Los Angeles Championship.
 The number of advancements will be determined once the number of teams per QT is known and the advancement order will follow the rules outlined in the judging manual.
-At this time, each team can select one Qualifier Tournament.
-In order to give teams practice before the official QT event, the region will host remote scrimmages, targeted monthly from November to February, to enable teams to practice and compare scores to other LA teams.
+Each team can select only one Qualifier Tournament this season.
+In order to give teams practice before the official QT event, the region will host 4 remote scrimmages, monthly from November to February, to enable teams to practice and compare scores to other LA teams.
+You will need to find access to a field or set up a DIY field in your home/neighborhood.

 Here is how it works in more detail: In December registration will open to select your Qualifier Tournament event (there are 4 planned for March).
 Approximately 2 weeks before your Qualifier, you will receive a welcome letter explaining in more detail how to submit online the engineering portfolio and any other items to be judged (this is in work by FIRST).
 Seven days before your Qualifier, the scoring system will open and each team will submit 6 scores to the cloud from your garage or safe remote location.
 On the day of the Qualifying Tournament, or potentially 1 day before, each team will be given a 10 minute interview time and a window of time for a callback / remote pit ‘visit’.
 Judges will deliberate remotely to select the winners and runner ups.
 Also, each team (based on cumulative scores) will be ranked from highest to lowest to determine the performance award winners.
 An Awards Ceremony will be scheduled for the day of the Qualifying Tournament where we will announce the award winners.
 Trophies will be mailed to teams.